xtknight/vdpau-va-driver-vp9/README.md

 3. Chromium with VAAPI patch (NOT Google Chrome)
 4. Latest headers for VDPAU with VP9 patch (for compiling this patch): https://gitlab.freedesktop.org/ManojBonda/libvdpau

+# Unimplemented Features

+1. Loop filter
+2. Segmentation (segmentFeatureMode) and some segmentation features
+3. modeRefLfEnabled, mbRefLfDelta, mbModeLfDelta

+Most of these are not implemented well or at all due to either: 1) VA-API not providing enough information, or 2) Me not knowing how to use the information that VA-API gives in order to achieve them.
+Any help for those with far more experience in video codecs is greatly appreciated; my experience with video codecs, VDPAU, and VA-API is all extremely limited.

 # Limitations and Disclaimers